hpfast/webmapping_for_beginners_wiki/Home.md

 > Syntax highlighting is a feature of text editors that are used for programming, scripting, or mark-up languages, such as HTML.
 It displays text, especially source code, in different colours and fonts according to the category of terms to make them more visually distinct.
 Highlighting does not affect the meaning of the text itself; it is intended only for human readers.

 ## How does this tutorial work?

 Just follow the links.
 At the bottom of each step is the link to the next step.
+All the steps can also be seen in the Table of Contents on the right.

 :arrow_right: Takes you to the next step